learnmaketeachshare/learnmaketeachshare.github.io/_posts/2018-11-09-learning-something-new.markdown

 The first and simplest of these programs was the Apple II Temperature Grapher we created in 1980 for HRM Media which used a thermistor connected to the built-in gameport.

-At our workshops I ran a session for teachers where I gave each of them a thermistor, some wire, a 16-pin DIP header and sone solder and a soldering iron.
+At our workshops I ran a session for teachers where I gave each of them a thermistor, some wire, a 16-pin DIP header and some solder and a soldering iron.
 Almost none of them had ever soldered before and most of them had never opened the computer case either.

 Well I helped them learn to solder.
 We had lots of extra parts if they broke something.
 When they connected their new temperature probe to the computer I helped them write a 10 line BASIC program that read data from the gameport, converted it to temperature and drew a realtime graph on the screen.